StaySafeGeneva/StaySafeGeneva.github.io/pages/about.md

 ## Context
-Realised in the context of the course of EPFL **Applied Data Analysis** (CS-401) teached by Robert West
+Realised in the context of the course of EPFL **Applied Data Analysis** (CS-401) teached by Robert West Here is linked the team [Github repository](https://github.com/LucaZampieri/ADA_homework_LMX/) that we used for the whole course.

 ## Members
 * [Xavier](https://people.epfl.ch/xavier.gilcompanys?lang=en)